bytehala/android-mqtt-quickstart/README.md

 This sample project uses Eclipse's open-source implementation called the Paho Project.
 If you go to the [original source](https://github.com/eclipse/paho.mqtt.java) where I lifted this project from, there are non-Android sample projects that use the Paho library.

-This video explains the MQTT for IoT at a very basic level.
+This youtube video explains the MQTT for IoT at a very basic level.

 [![](http://img.youtube.com/vi/1XzC3WqmiBs/0.jpg)](http://www.youtube.com/watch?v=1XzC3WqmiBs "Basics of MQTT IoT")

 Learn more about the other MQTT options such as QOS, Last Will, etc from this really helpful 12 part series by HiveMQ